oyyd/encryptsocks/README.md

 ## CLI

 Use `localssjs` (local ssjs) to start clients to communicate with applications.

-You may prefer to navigate [clients page](https://shadowsocks.org/en/download/clients.html) and choose a desktop client.

-clients for your devices instead of using `localssjs`.
+You may prefer to navigate [clients page](https://shadowsocks.org/en/download/clients.html) and choose clients for your devices instead of using `localssjs`.

 Use `serverssjs` (server ssjs) to start your remote server.